 object.

-To do so, we first simulate a scRNA-Seq data matrix of 500 rows (genes) and 100 columns (samples) by randomly sampling from a Poisson distribution.
-Note: these simulated data are only for descriptive purposes to show functionalities of the package, it is not intended to generate realistic transcriptomic data.
+In this tutorial, we will simulate both the scRNA-seq data used as a reference and the bulk RNA-seq to be deconvoluted.
+This is done by randomly sampling from a Poisson distribution, but importantly these simulated data are only for descriptive purposes to show functionalities of the package, they are not intended to generate realistic transcriptomic data.

 ## loading the packages